quicwg/base-drafts/draft-ietf-quic-transport.md

 {{QUIC-RECOVERY}}).

 If an endpoint skips validation of a peer address as described in
-{{migration-responses}}, it does not need to limit its sending rate.
+{{migration-response}}, it does not need to limit its sending rate.

 #### Handling Address Spoofing by an On-path Attacker {#on-path-spoofing}